marekbrze/categorized-raycast-extensions/README.md

 [Metaphorpsum](
           https://www.raycast.com/jsumnersmith/metaphorpsum) by jsumnersmith - An extension for generating random text from the metaphorpsum API.

+[MeTube](
+          https://www.raycast.com/dot/metube) by dot - Download videos from YouTube and other services through yt-dlp using MeTube.

 [mittwald](
           https://www.raycast.com/danieldeichfuss/mittwald) by danieldeichfuss - Search mittwald mStudio and API documentation.